India to start economic partnership talks with Bangladesh

 She added: "Bangladesh-India bilateral relations are known to be a role model for neighbourhood diplomacy."

-In a neighbourhood marked by difficult relationships, India's ties with Bangladesh have been for the most part a source of stability.
+In a neighbourhood marked by difficult relationships, India's ties with Bangladesh have been for the most part stable.

-Since Madam Hasina came into power in 2009, Dhaka has helped New Delhi bring down violence and terrorism in north-east Assam by shutting down insurgent camps used as a base to launch attacks into India.

-She has also provided much needed access to India's northeastern states which are connected to the Indian mainland by a thin strip of land known as the Chicken's Neck.

-India-Bangladesh trade has doubled in the last five years to US$18 billion (S$25.3 billion) in the last financial year.
+India-Bangladesh trade has doubled in the last five years, reaching US$18 billion (S$25.3 billion) in the last financial year.

 Mr Modi said: "Today, Bangladesh is India's biggest development partner and our biggest trade partner in the region.
 There is a continuous improvement in people-to-people cooperation."